tcsvn/pyadlml/docs/user_guide/datasets.rst

     set_data_home('path/to/folder')

-setting an environment variable used by pyadlml.

 Coming from activity-assistant
 ==============================
-If you collected your own data with `activity-assistant`_, you can load the dataset by extracting the ``data_name.zip`` and pointing pyadlml to the folder
+If you collect your own data with :ref:`activity-assistant` you can load the dataset by extracting the ``data_name.zip`` and pointing pyadlml to the folder

 .. code:: python

     from pyadlml.dataset import load_act_assist

-    data = load_act_assist('path/to/data_name/')
+    data = load_act_assist('path/to/data_name/' subjects=['chris'])

 .. note::
     Activity-assistant creates an activity file using the naming convention ``activities_[subject_name].csv``.
     Pyadlml loads the file into a dataframe referenced by the attribute ``data.df_activities_[subject_name]``.

+.. _error_correction:

 Error correction
 ================
 Some datasets are in a desolate state.
-Therefore the fetch method does some data cleaning beforehand.
+The ``fetch_datasetname`` method does some data cleaning beforehand.
-This includes e.g deleting succeeding events that report the same value.
-Some corrections deal with errors done by researches like having overlapping activity intervals, when they were defined as exclusive ect.
+This includes e.g deleting succeeding events reporting the same value.
+Some corrections deal with errors done by researches like having overlapping activity intervals when they were defined as exclusive ect.
 Pyadlml stores altered activity values under ``data.activities_corr_lst`` and omitted device values under ``data.todo``.
 (TODO write more about this subject and how the different error correction strategies are done).

+        Overlapping activity
+        intervals and their correction are saved in *data.corr_acts_intervals*.
+Dropped duplicates can be accessed in *data.corr_acts_duplicates* or

+        *data.corr_devs_duplicates*

+.. _activity-assistant: